jpswade/jpswade.github.io/_posts/2008-09-18-freebsd-socks-proxy-for-mirc.md

 Judging by this, what I need is some kind of Socks daemon/server that has the ability to allow for a username or user id and a password.

-I had a look at using OpenSSH&#8217;s Socks compatible dynamic forwarding by doing the following:
+I had a look at using OpenSSH's Socks compatible dynamic forwarding by doing the following:

 > ssh -D<port> user@hostname